gkanwar/gullfoss-os/user-rs/STYLE.md

 // Good numeric literal
 let y = 0x1234_usize;
 ```
-2. Short names for modules should be used over wildcard imports.
+2. ~~Short names for modules should be used over wildcard imports.~~
+*EDIT:* I've come around on this one.
+Concise wildcard imports can be good.
 E.g.
 ```rust
 // Bad wildcard import
 use blah::blah::*; // who knows what we just pulled into our namespace?